georgian-popovici-fnt/threejs_six_test_cursor_with_auto/space-modeller/README.md

 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any source files.

+**Note:** The development server uses a proxy configuration (`proxy.conf.json`) to handle CORS issues with the ThatOpen Components worker.
+This is automatically configured and requires no additional setup.

 ## Configuration

 ### WASM Path Configuration